fillumina/brickjumper/README.md

 There are some improvements over the tutorial:

-- on screen buttons for mobiles
+- on screen buttons for mobiles (hidden on desktops)

+- fix aspect ratio when played in portrait mode

 - jump sound